ChowChowSonic/smalanalysis-pysmali/README.md

 Most tools support these standard options:

 **Filtering Options:**
-- `--onlyapppackage, -P`: Limit analysis to specific app package
+- `--onlyapppackage, -P`: Limit analysis to a specific app package (requires `package_name` argument)
+- `--onlymainpackage, -M`: Auto-detect the main app package and filter to it
 - `--include-unpackaged, -U`: Include classes without packages
 - `--exclude-lists, -e`: Specify files with class exclusion lists
 - `--include-lists, -i`: Specify files with class inclusion lists

+The `-P` and `-M` flags share the same destination — if both are provided, the last one on the command line wins.

 **Output Options:**
 - `--verbose, -v`: Show detailed output
 - `--fulllinesofcode, -f`: Show full lines instead of opcodes
 - `--aggregateoperators, -a`: Aggregate operators by keyword
-- `--no-innerclasses-split, -I`: Don't separate inner/outer class metrics
+- `--with-innerclasses-split, -I`: Split metrics for inner/outer classes